-&lt;sup>9 http://megbiodiversity.nic.in
+&lt;sup>7http://megbiodiversity.nic.in

-- Balphakram National Park 2200 ha.
-(South Garo Hills) - Nokrek Biosphere Reserve 82000 ha.
-(Garo Hills) - Nongkhyllem Wildlife Sanctuary 2900 ha.
+- Nongkhyllem Wildlife Sanctuary 2900 ha.
 (Ribhoi) - Siju Wild Life Sanctuary 518 ha.
 (South Garo Hills) - Sacred Groves 10000 ha. (all over the state)

 There are 3,128 species of flowering plants including 1,237 endemic species and several valuable medicinal plant species.
 Some highly exploited and endangered species include Panax pseudoginseng and Rouvlfia serpetania.
 Most of the endemic and threatened species are confined to protected forests and sacred groves.
 Species endemic to Meghalaya includes Aeschynanthes parasiticus, A. superba, Callicarpa psilocalyx, Citrus latipes, Ilex embeloides, Impatiens khasiana, Nepenthes khasiana, Paramignya micrantha and many others.
 Species that were common about 20 to 30 years ago have become rare (e.g., Dipteris wallichii, Cyathea gigantea, Ilex embeloides, Styrax hookerii and Fissistigma verrucosum) due to overexploitation, deforestation and habitat destruction.
 Beside a large number of amphibian, reptile, fish and bird species, more than 110 mammal species including elephants, wild buffalo, sambar and barking deer, red jungle fowl, hornbills, civets, etc. These include elephants, wild buffalo, amphibians, reptiles, barking deer, civets etc. are found in the forests of Meghalaya.
-Many of the species which were common 20-30 years before, and have become rare due to overexploitation and destruction.
-Many factors are responsible for loss of bio-diversity such as unsustainable land tenure system, poor supervision of community owned forests, conversion of mixed forests in to mono-culture, urbanisation etc.
+Many of the species which were common 20-30 years before, and have become rare due to overexploitation, deforestation and destruction.
+Many factors are responsible for loss of biodiversity such as unsustainable land tenure system, poor supervision of community owned forests, conversion of mixed forests in to mono-culture, urbanisation etc.